 Praise for André’s work

 With a meticulous sense of place, André Mangeot presents a series of characters caught between worlds, on the cusp of change, between life and death.
 His stories are gripping and atmospheric, full of impending doom and unexpected redemptions.
-(Sarah Bower, author of Needle in the Blood and The Book of Love)
+(Sarah Bower)

 There is an element of Raymond Carver about these poems, in their humanity, their poignancy, their story-telling tightness.
 (George Szirtes)

 André Mangeot is a huge talent.
 The characters in his elegantly-written, deeply unsettling stories are so real they could burst from the pages, and his ear for language and understanding of the quirks, nuances and unpredictability of human behaviour second to none.
 I can’t wait to read his next book.
-(Lauren St John, journalist & author)
+(Lauren St John)